Assisted Living

 • Tour communities: Schedule virtual or in-person tours to compare options and get a feel for community life.

 • Use a checklist: Download A Place for Mom’s community touring checklist.
-This free resource suggests questions to ask and helps compare communities based on budget, care needs, observations, and preferences.
+This free resource suggests questions to ask and helps you compare communities based on budget, care needs, observations, and preferences.

 • Involve all decision-makers: Include your loved one, if possible, and any family members involved in the decision.

-• Prepare documentation: Gather medical records, diagnoses, medication lists, and doctors’ notes.
+• Prepare documentation: Gather medical records, diagnoses, medication lists, and doctor’s notes.
 If your loved one is in the hospital, a case manager can often send these directly to facilities.

 SHARE THE ARTICLE